 Doctor of Philosophy in Art Education

-Ph.D. programs generally feature topics in teaching and researching methods.
-Supplementary topics may be drawn from fields such as anthropology, philosophy, psychology and sociology.
-Possible courses include:
+A Ph.D.
+Art Education program curriculum generally features courses in teaching and research methods.
+Supplementary topics may be drawn from fields like anthropology, philosophy, psychology and sociology.
+Other common classes are:

 - Theory and research in teaching